yatingilhotra/trying/_projects/neuron.md

 ---
 layout: project
-title: TensorFlow Scala
+title: Current Mode AdEx Neuron
 nav: projects
 importance: 75
-description: type-safe linear algebra, tensors, and neural networks
+description: ultra low power neuron implementation for large scale neuromorphic cores
-img: /assets/img/tensorflow_for_scala_logo.svg
+img: /assets/img/neuron.png
-github: eaplatanios/tensorflow_scala
 ---

 This library is a Scala API for [https://www.tensorflow.org](https://www.tensorflow.org).
 It attempts to provide most of the functionality provided by the official Python API, while at the same type being strongly-typed and adding some new features.
 It is a work in progress and a project I started working on for my personal research purposes.
 Much of the API should be relatively stable by now, but things are still likely to change.
 That is why there is no official release of this library yet.

 Please refer to the main website for documentation and tutorials.
 Here